Fully updated for ‘Between Worlds’ Ranked Season by Den.

 - Demacia is a great at single-target removal with Single Combat, Cataclysm and Concerted Strike, but lacks AoE.
 Build a wide board instead of relying on a big unit.

 Mulligan for: Early curve – Parrrley – Make it Rain – Twisted Fate, if you have a good hand already.

 - Against Poppy Ziggs and other burn matchups we aren’t in the position to race right from the start.
 Adopting a defensive role in the first few turns is a better gameplan.
 Usually TF pulling off a boardwipe or Gangplank dropping on the board are good turning points for us.

 - Eventually, we will need to shift gears and race to the finish line as we do not run any healing.
 Even in a defensive stance, try to recognize the turning point where you will try to become the aggressor.

-- Double Up can be countered by Noxian Fervor.
+- Double Up can be countered by Noxian Fervor and vice versa.
 Whoever is in the position to make their opponent’s key burn spell fizzle will have a huge edge in the matchup.

 - The early game is key in this matchup as most of our damage will come from the snowball of our first few turns.

 - Against opponents who don’t rely on their board as the core of their strategy, don’t be greedy with your Double Up’s, it might be hard to find a proper target anyway.

 - Senna and Ixtali Sentinel are the two must-remove units our opponent has.
 If you can apply a huge pressure before they reach 5-6 mana can also force them into purely defending plays instead of developing the above mentioned threats.

 - Playing The Dreadway gives us more time, but we still have to keep the pressure going so the opponent cannot safely develop its champions.